canonical/open-documentation-academy/website/docs/howto/ai-guide.md

 ### Honesty

-If you use AI assistance when making a contribution, disclose that fact in your pull request description. **Tell us which AI tool you used and how you used it**.
+If you use AI assistance when making a contribution, disclose that fact in your pull request description.
+Tell us which AI tool you used and how you used it.

-For example: "I used [tool name] to help check the grammar and organize the structure of this tutorial.
-All technical content and wording are my own."
-This transparency helps your mentor understand how to support you.
+For example: *I used [tool name] to help check the grammar and organize the structure of this tutorial.
+All technical content and wording are my own.* This transparency helps your mentor understand how to support you.

 ### Learning